My favorite equipment for Karate training at home

 The tetsutaba (a.k.a body 'Iron beater') is my number one favorite tool!
 For those who don't know, the tetsutaba is a traditional body conditioning tool of Chinese origin used in Okinawan Karate to develop resistance of your bones and muscles.
 Basically, you use it to hit yourself.
 It is particularly interesting to fortify and condition your forearms bones (radius & ulna) and tibia.

-I don’t use it every day, I literally use it every 30 minutes!
+Not only I use it every day, I literally use it every 30 minutes!
 I work from home in front of a computer so I can allow to beat myself with it without raising suspicion!
 I also use it to condition my hands, fists, and fingers.
 Because I use it so often, my arms are hard as steel now.

 Training frequency: Every day.